Have you ever wanted a magical editing wand?

 More Details: For an in-depth explainer of Grammarly’s free and premium versions, check out our full Grammarly review.

-Price: Free online, and $19.99 for the desktop version, which is available for both Mac and PC.
+Price: Free online, and a one-time payment of $19.99 for the desktop version, which is available for both Mac and PC.

 Who It’s For: Anyone

 How It Works: Paste your text into the dashboard and scan for highlighted sections of text.
 The highlighted text is color coded depending on your area of improvement, whether it’s hard-to-read sentences, the presence of adverbs, or passive voice.